NickTiny/Sync-Material-to-Strip/README.md

 This addon does NOT Support any other strip features like time remapping or video settings.

 # Credits
-Video featured in demo video is from the Blender Foundation
+Video Material featured in demonstration provided by the [Blender Studio](https://studio.blender.org/)